10 interesting facts from SA’s February 2024 new-vehicle sales

 Find a BMW X1 for sale on Cars.co.za

-GWM Ora 300 Super Luxury
+RUNNER-UP: GWM Ora 300 Super Luxury

 The claimed range and performance figures are good, plus the standard specification and build quality are impressive for a vehicle at this price point.
 Who said electric cars all have to cost over R1 million?